cloudify-incubator/cloudify-utilities-plugin/cloudify_suspend/README.md

 * Y - Supported by plugin
 * N - Unsupported by infrastructure API

-All workflows support `include_instances` for limit list of instances where we call operations.
+All workflows have support for:
+* `include_instances` parameter for limit list of instances where we call operations.
+* `skip_actions` node property check for disable specific actions on node.

 For partial backup can be used `include_instances` for limit list of instances or split installation to several deployments and run on deployments one by one.